TCaprioli/AppTrack-Frontend/README.md

 Apptrack is a job application tracker built with React, Redux, and Ruby on Rails.
 This application allows a user to upload PDF resumes, log job applications, and organize the applications with folders.

+**The Live demo only logs applications at this time.
+See recorded demo for full features**

+Click here for a [Live Demo](https://www.apptrack.netlify.app)

 Click here for a [Recorded Demo](https://www.loom.com/share/7b6662d06a724eaba0fce829ad8d60e1)

 ## Visuals